MehdiMahmud79/Holiday-Planner/README.md

 * [The URL of the GitHub repository](https://github.com/MehdiMahmud79/Holiday-Planner)

 - - -
-© 2021 Mehdi Mahmud & Kevin K.
+© 2021 Mehdi Mahmud & Kevin Ryner.